 Michigan Medicine improves the health of patients, populations and communities through excellence in education, patient care, community service, research and technology development, and through leadership activities in Michigan, nationally and internationally.
 Our mission is guided by our Strategic Principles and has three critical components; patient care, education and research that together enhance our contribution to society.

-- Patient Treatment
+- Clinical Duties/Direct Patient Care

 - Conduct dialysis machine safety checks according to unit policy/procedure.

-- Obtain necessary pre and post treatment vital signs and weight.
+- Obtain necessary pre- and post-treatment vital signs and weight.

 - Obtain vital signs and perform all relevant functions necessary prior to terminating treatment.

-- Evaluate patient post hemodialysis.
+- Evaluate patient post-treatment.

 - Obtain hemostasis and apply appropriate dressings for needles or catheter.